mezzomondo/dejong/README.md

-## First two examples of first chapter of 'Evolutionary Computation a unified approach' by Kenneth A. De Jong written in Haskell
+## First three examples of first chapter of 'Evolutionary Computation a unified approach' by Kenneth A. De Jong written in Haskell

 Here's the algorithm as stated in the book (p.
 4):